Strategic Branding: The Power of Color in Logo Design

 Emotional Triggers

-Every color sends an emotional signal:
+Every color sends an emotional signal.

 Stability, intelligence, reliability